-The ‘Scaling On Street Charging Infrastructure Project’ (SOSCI) is being programme managed by Cybermoor Ltd and delivered under the social enterprise banner of ‘Charge My Street’ which is a registered as a community benefit society.
-It has 13 partners and a budget of £4,129,573.
+The ‘Scaling On Street Charging Infrastructure Project’ (SOSCI) was a programme managed by Cybermoor Ltd and delivered under the social enterprise banner of ‘Charge My Street’ that is registered as a community benefit society.
+It had 11 partners and a budget of £4,129,573.

-Innovate UK, the sponsor of the fund, is particularly keen to learn the lessons from efforts to address these challenges.
-As such, the key element of the project will be evaluation, even if the target number of charge points isn’t reached.
+Innovate UK, the sponsor of the fund, was particularly keen to learn the lessons from efforts to address these challenges.
+As such, the key element of the project has been evaluated.

 The Project is considered to have been a success.
 The project and its ideas have catalysed several other projects across the UK with more under development.
 The SOSCI project has helped inform Local Authorities thinking about EVCPs, to improve and expand infrastructure in their region.
 The working relationships between partners are well established and have led to new projects, such as the REVUP project.

 The SOSCI project led to the Charge My Street network growing to 142 sockets including installations with Carlisle City Council and South Lakeland District Council.
 MER and Durham County Council now have a network of 145 sockets because of the project.
 Leading to an overall total of 287 sockets, exceeding the original target of 200.
 The consortium has learned a lot from each installation, lessons have been learned and improved on throughout the project, creating new processes for installing chargepoints at different site locations.